dbpedia/dbpedia-lookup/README.md

   * **BUILD_MEM** Uses an in-memory graph structure to load and query the data.
 Faster than *BUILD_DISK* but requires more RAM
   * **BUILD_DISK** Uses an on-disk graph structure (TDB2) to load and query the data.
 This on-disk database can be saved to the host system via docker volume.
   * **INDEX_DISK** Uses an already existing on-disk graph structure (TDB2) to query the indexable key-value pairs.
 An already existing database has to be present.
 The loading step will be skipped.
+  * **INDEX_SPARQL** The user needs to supply a value for **sparqlEndpoint**.
+The indexing process then uses a public SPARQL endpoint instead of the local TDB2 database.
   * **NONE** Completely skips the indexing path and starts up the tomcat.
 This can be used to quickly reload the lookup with a modified application (query) configuration.

 * **cleanIndex** If cleanIndex is set to true the indexer will create a new index from scratch.
 It will try to extend an already existing index otherwise.